Transforming how scientists apply for licences in the UK - Alpha and beta phases

 A mocked up example of a licence in the new service

-The new service went live on time and the legacy system was turned off.
-There were no disruptions to the regulator’s operations with the new service going live over the weekend.
+The service passed 3 government assessments and went live on time, with the legacy system going offline simultaneously.
+There were no disruptions to the regulator’s operations, with the new service going live over the weekend.

 “The new system saves us so much time and is so much better.
-We are happy to pay even more fees to keep up this level of improvement and change!”
+We are happy [with the] level of improvement and change!”
 Establishment licence holder at a major UK corporation

 Get in touch